Self Care Measures After A Stroke

 - Water exercises: Water exercises may be safer for you, because you will not fall while you exercise.

-- Balance training: A caregiver may have you walk on a board.
+- Balance training: A healthcare provider may have you walk on a board.
 He will help support you until you are able to balance on your own.

 - Sensory training: This training helps you know when you are being touched.

-- Vision coaching: A caregiver helps you learn how to cope with the changes to your vision.
+- Vision coaching: A healthcare provider helps you learn how to cope with the changes to your vision.

 - Splints and braces: Splints or braces can help keep your bones and joints sturdy as you walk.
 If your ankle or knee is weak, you may need to wear a brace for support.

 - Wheelchairs: You may need a wheelchair if you cannot walk on your own.
-Ask your primary healthcare provider for more information about different types of wheelchairs.
-Caregivers will teach you how to move safely to and from your wheelchair.
+Ask your healthcare provider for more information about different types of wheelchairs.
+Healthcare providers will teach you how to move safely to and from your wheelchair.

 - Tools: You may need special tools to help you get dressed or reach things.
 You may need to have grab bars installed in your home to help you move more safely.
 You may need tools installed in your car to help you drive safely.